nickserv/danamccurdy.com/_posts/2015-2-5-talking-to-a-memory.md

 and I see no one.

 Is the mirror of my memory,
-simply an error of my memory?
+only an error of my memory?

 Who did I ever see,
 across from me,